The Beast (Neon Genesis Evangelion): Cultural references

-Writer Virginie Nebbia compared Eva-01 jump during its fight against Sachiel with one of the attacks of Ultraman Jack.
-Japanese reviewer Akio Nagatomi described the outcome of Eva-01's first battle as "very typical Hideaki Anno", noting how the director used "the exact same flashback/exposition technique" in Gunbuster, when Noriko Takaya in a bath recounts her meeting with Coach Ōta with some differences.
+Writer Virginie Nebbia compared Eva-01's jump during its fight against Sachiel with one of the attacks of Ultraman Jack.
+Writer Alexandre Marine and Japanese reviewer Akio Nagatomi described the outcome of Eva-01's first battle as "very typical Hideaki Anno", noting how the director used "the exact same flashback/exposition technique" in Gunbuster, when Noriko Takaya in a bath recounts her meeting with Coach Ōta with some differences.
 Dennis Redmond interpreted the last image of the flashback of the battle against Sachiel, in which a close-up of Shinji's eye is visible while the boy screams in terror, as a quotation of "one of the first great video tropes", the close shots of Sally's quivering eye in The Texas Chain Saw Massacre (1974).
-Virginie Nebbia noted how the image of Eva-01's eye resembles female genitalia, and this detail indicates that Evas are organic and linked with feminity.
+Virginie Nebbia noted how the image of Eva-01's eye resembles female genitalia, and this detail indicates that Evas are organic and linked with femininity.
 Nebbia also compared the Signal Termination Plug, which stops an Eva unit, with the Ultra Cross, a cross-shaped weapon from The Return of Ultraman.
+Alexandre Marine similarly compared Eva-01's close-up to Alfred Hitchcock's directorial style; according to Marine, Eva-01's eye resemblance to human female genitalia emphasizes the theme of motherhood, one of the main ones in the series.

 "The Beast" uses religious symbolism, including the Christian cross, for the Misato pendant and the Eva-00 cockpit.
 Angel Sachiel also explodes in the final scenes of the episode, forming a cross-shaped explosion.
 An official pamphlet states that the cross has the meaning as a symbol of death and self-sacrifice, although it's not clear which meaning the series follows.
-The director of "The Beast", Kazuya Tsurumaki, said in an interview that Christian graphic symbols were used for artistic reasons by the main staff, because they were considered "cool" for the Japanese audience, and they were intended to differentiate Neon Genesis Evangelion from other mecha anime.
+For scholars Satoshi Tsukamoto and Adam Barkman the Christian cross symbolism exemplifies Neon Genesis Evangelion's use of "biblical ethos as a dark inspiration for the story".
+The director of "The Beast", Kazuya Tsurumaki, said in an interview that Christian graphic symbols were used for artistic reasons by the main staff, because they were considered "cool" for the Japanese audience, and they were intended to differentiate Neon Genesis Evangelion from other mecha anime and give it an exotic appeal.
 Director Anno made similar statements, saying that he wanted to add complicated terms for "pedantry".
-According to the official booklets and materials, the title "The Beast" can refer to the Angel Sachiel, the berserk Eva-01 or Shinji's hidden destructive impulses.
+According to the official booklets and materials, the title "The Beast" can refer to the Angel Sachiel, the berserk Eva-01, or Shinji's hidden destructive impulses.
 The official encyclopedia Evangelion Chronicle states that the title also references the beast from the Book of Revelation.
-Virginie Nebbia especially compared Sachiel's cruciform explosion to a scene in Seimei no Ki, the third installment of Daijiro Morohoshi's Yokai Hunter saga. in which Zezu, a "Christ-savior", takes the stricken souls from Hell to Heaven as a giant cross hovers in the sky.
+Virginie Nebbia especially compared Sachiel's cruciform explosion to a scene in Seimei no Ki, the third installment of Daijirō Morohoshi's Yokai Hunter saga, in which Zezu, a "Christ-savior", takes the stricken souls from Hell to Heaven as a giant cross hovers in the sky.